What is Kawasaki disease?

 - Heart muscle that doesn't work well or heart attack

 - Inflammation of the heart muscle (myocarditis), lining of the heart (endocarditis), or covering of the heart (pericarditis)

 - Heart failure

 Kawasaki disease may also affect other body systems.
-This includes the nervous, digestive, and urinary systems.
+This includes the nervous, immune, digestive, and urinary systems.

 How is Kawasaki disease managed?

 If your child has a coronary artery aneurysm, he or she will need echocardiograms, sometimes for several years after the illness.
 Your child may need more treatment, including blood thinners to prevent clots.
 It is important to keep follow-up visits with your child's healthcare provider, even if your child is feeling well.

 There is a risk for early coronary artery disease after having Kawasaki disease, including early heart attacks.
 Your child will need to follow a heart-healthy lifestyle for life.
 This includes eating healthy foods, getting regular exercise, and not smoking.
 Your child should have regular follow-up with a cardiologist throughout his or her life.